Pan-Borneo Highway: Pan Borneo Highway Sabah

-Under the rule of then BN government, led by Musa Aman, UEM, MMC and Warisan Tarang Construction Sdn Bhd is teaming up, forms UEM-MMC-Warisan Tarang JV Sdn Bhd via a joint venture (JV) and received their role as project delivery partner (PDP) via Borneo Highway PDP (BHP) Sdn Bhd in 2016.
+Under the rule of the then BN government, led by Musa Aman, UEM, MMC and Warisan Tarang Construction Sdn Bhd teamed up and formed the UEM-MMC-Warisan Tarang JV Sdn Bhd via a joint venture (JV) and received their role as project delivery partner (PDP) via Borneo Highway PDP (BHP) Sdn Bhd in 2016.
 Warisan Tarang owns BHP.
 It starts at Sindumin and ends at Serudong.
-In 2019, UEM announces that UEM-MMC-Warisan Tarang JV Sdn Bhd agrees the WARISAN-Pakatan Harapan government's decision to terminate their role as PDP.
-Since then, the joint venture company would gave up their operation and gives the project to other contractors to continue, mostly to Public Works Department or Jabatan Kerja Raya (JKR).
+In 2019, UEM announced that UEM-MMC-Warisan Tarang JV Sdn Bhd agreed to the WARISAN-Pakatan Harapan government's decision to terminate their role as PDP.
+Since then, the joint venture company would give up their operation and give the project to other contractors to continue, mostly to Public Works Department or Jabatan Kerja Raya (JKR).
 This has caused the Sabah Pan Borneo Highway project to be disrupted in the long run until September 2020.

-In October 2020, new Sabahan government was established under Gabungan Rakyat Sabah (GRS), led by Hajiji Noor, defeating Shafie Apdal's WARISAN in state election.
-The leaders of GRS announced that the Sabah Pan Borneo Highway will be restarted again and will not terminated the process until the Pan Borneo projects successfully done.
+In October 2020, a new Sabahan government was established under Gabungan Rakyat Sabah (GRS), led by Hajiji Noor, defeating Shafie Apdal's WARISAN in the state election.
+The leaders of GRS announced that the Sabah Pan Borneo Highway will be restarted and will not terminate the process until the Pan Borneo projects are successfully completed.

-The Pan Borneo Sabah Highway consist of 3 phases namely Phase 1 involved Sindumin-Kota Kinabalu-Kudat, Ranau-Mile 32 Sandakan-Tawau stretch of up to 706 km, while Phase 2 involved Tamparuli-Ranau (96km) and Phase 3 involving Tawau-Kalabakan-Keningau-Kimanis (432km).
+The Pan Borneo Sabah Highway consist of 3 phases, namely Phase 1, which involved Sindumin-Kota Kinabalu-Kudat, Ranau-Mile 32 Sandakan-Tawau stretch of up to 706 km, while Phase 2 involved Tamparuli-Ranau (96km) and Phase 3 involved Tawau-Kalabakan-Keningau-Kimanis (432km).

-Phase 1A planned for completion in 2026 and phase 1B will be completed by 2029.
+Phase 1A is planned for completion in 2026, and Phase 1B will be completed by 2029.

 The contractors and WPCs involved are: